allanavelar/go-media-organizer/README.md

-# go-media-organizer
+# _go-media-organizer_

-Command-line tool written in Go to organize the image and video files of a folder recursively.
+Command-line tool written in Go to organise all media files in a directory recursively by date, detecting duplicates.

 ## Features